Jill Biden says inauguration outfits ‘were a voice for me’ as she donates them to Smithsonian

 The addition of the wardrobe marks the continuation of a more than 100-year tradition, according to the Smithsonian.
 Anthea Hartig, the National Museum of American History’s director, said in a statement that the gifts were “an important symbol of the continuing endurance of American democracy.”

-Biden’s inaugural pieces, gifts of both fashion designers who created the looks, were immediately added to the museum’s First Ladies exhibit on Wednesday for the public to view.
+Biden’s inaugural pieces, gifts of both fashion designers who created the looks, were immediately added to the first ladies exhibit on Wednesday for the public to view.

 “Make no doubt about it, being first lady is a job — not simply a marital status,” Bunch said to laughs from the crowd.